Shape polarization and coexistence of high-$K$ three-quasiparticle states in odd-mass $N=106$ isotones: Calculations and discussions

 In addition, intrinsic shape evolution is crucial for understanding the observed behavior of isomeric states, such as their decay properties.
 In the previous study~\cite{xu1999shape}, strong shape polarization has been shown in even-even nuclei with $A\sim180$ and $N=106$, especially in nuclei close to the $Z = 82$ shell closure.
 For systematic comparison, we plot the variation of $\beta_2$ and $\gamma$ deformations of the high-$K$ 3-qp states and the g.s. along with the proton number $Z$ in Fig.~\ref{fig1}.
 When approaching the shell closure of $Z = 82$, the $\beta_2$ value of the g.s. gradually decreases, indicating that the g.s. shape evolves towards a spheroid, whereas the 3-qp states are polarized to have distinct prolate shapes.
-The g.s. of $^{185}$Au, for example, has a very $\gamma$-soft shape with an energy minimum at $\gamma\approx 24^{\circ}$, while the predicted two 3-qp high-$K$ states both have an approximately prolate shape with $\gamma\approx 1^{\circ}$ and about a $60\%$ increase in $\beta_2$ deformation.
+The g.s. of $^{185}$Au, for example, has a remarkably $\gamma$-soft shape with a very shallow PES minimum at $\gamma\approx 24^{\circ}$.
+Considering that the g.s. of $^{185}$Au can be interpreted as the coupling of a low-$\Omega$ $\pi 1h_{9/2}$ proton with the $^{184}$Pt core, the PES of the g.s. of $^{185}$Au exhibits similar $\gamma$ softness compared to $^{184}$Pt.
+This $\gamma$-soft nature of $^{184}$Pt is mainly because the prolate-to-oblate shape transition going through a transitional $\gamma$-soft shape occurs in Pt isotopes around $N=110$, which has been suggested by the self-consistent HFB calculation using Gogny-D1S interaction and the interacting boson model~\cite{Garcia-RamosPRC2014}, as well as the five-dimensional collective Hamiltonian (5DCH) based on covariant density-functional theory~\cite{YangPRC2017}.
+In contrast, the predicted two 3-qp high-$K$ states of $^{185}$Au both have an approximately prolate shape with $\gamma\approx 1^{\circ}$ and about a $60\%$ increase in $\beta_2$ deformation.
 The nucleus $^{187}$Tl has a spherical g.s. with a proton that singly occupies the $\pi3s_{1/2}$ orbital, while the calculated $K^{\pi}=27/2^+$ $\pi 11/2^{-}[505] \otimes \nu \left\{9/2^{+}[624] \otimes 7/2^{-}[514]\right\}$ state is predicted to have a moderately axially-asymmetric shape with $\beta_2\approx0.23$ and $|\gamma|\approx12^{\circ}$, exhibiting the greatest difference in quadrupole deformation between the 3-qp state and the g.s..
 In fact, the calculated high-$K$ 3-qp configurations of $^{187}$Tl present an ensemble of multiple nuclear shapes, which would be analyzed in detail in Sect.~\ref{shapecoexistence}.